 Instructions

-• Make the filling.
-In a mixing bowl combine the ricotta cheese, mozzarella, Parmesan, chopped walnuts (save ¼ cup walnuts for later), spinach, sundried tomatoes, parsley, garlic and oregano.
-Add a pinch of kosher salt and black pepper.
-Drizzle with a little bit of extra virgin olive oil.
-Mix until well combined.
+• Make the stuffing.
+Add the spinach to a medium mixing bowl along with 1/2 cup of chopped walnuts (save 1/4 cup walnuts for later).
+Add the sun dried tomatoes, parsley, garlic, ricotta, mozzarella, and parmesan.
+Season with the oregano and a pinch of salt and pepper.
+Drizzle with a little olive oil, and mix until well combined.

-• Now, you need to make a pocket in each chicken breast.
+• Prep the chicken.
+Pat the chicken breasts dry and season on both sides with salt and pepper.
+Now, you need to make a pocket in each chicken breast.
 Lay a chicken breast flat on a cutting board.
 Place a hand firmly on top of the breast.
-Insert a good chef’s knife in the thickest part of the breast and cut through to make a pocket about 3 to 4 inches wide (only cut ¾ of the way in or you will split the chicken breast).
+Insert a good chef’s knife in the thickest part of the breast and slice to make a pocket about 3- to 4-inches wide (only cut 3/4 of the way in or you will split the chicken breast).

-• Spoon the stuffing mixture into the pocket of each chicken breast (try to equally divide the stuffing among all four pieces).
+• Stuff the chicken breasts.
+Spoon the stuffing mixture into the pocket of each chicken breast (try to equally divide the stuffing among all four pieces).

-• In a large cast iron skillet, heat 3 tablespoons extra virgin olive oil over medium-high heat until shimmering but not smoking.
-Add the chicken in and cook on one side for 5 to 7 minutes, then turn over and cook on the other side for another 5 minutes or so (chicken’s internal temperature should register 165 degrees F).
+• Sear the chicken.
+In a large cast iron skillet, heat 3 tablespoons olive oil over medium-high heat until shimmering but not smoking.
+Add the chicken in and cook on one side for 5 to 7 minutes, then turn over and cook on the other side for another 5 minutes or so (chicken’s internal temperature should register 165°F).

-• Remove from heat and allow the chicken 3 to 5 minutes to rest.
-If you like, slice the chicken up into smaller pieces and garnish with the remaining walnuts, a bit of parsley and sundried tomatoes.
+• Finish and serve.
+Remove from heat and allow the chicken 3 to 5 minutes to rest.
+If you like, slice the chicken into smaller pieces.
+Garnish with the remaining walnuts, a bit of parsley and sun dried tomatoes.
 Enjoy!

 Video